wjrforcyber/TestABC/README.md

 ### Cuts
 - `AigCutTest, CutTruthVarNumAig` : Testing the number of words needed to be allocated for a number of variables, node that in ABC, a word length is always considered as 32 bits.
 - `AigCutTest, CutCollect` : Collecting cuts on a single AND node.
 Use the example AIG case from `AigTest, Simulation6InputsAig`.
+- `AigCutTest, CutLeavesSizeCollect` : Check the cut set difference when modifying the cut max leaf size.

 ### Util
 - `UtilTest, UtilTruthHexPrint` : Showing how to print a truth table into a hex format.